If you find these tips and strategies helpful, please consider using my links when you sign up for a card.

 Hotel Cards & Travel Cards

 After reducing your you flight cost, you may start to try and reduce other major costs like the hotels.
-That is what we did and signed up for a number of cards, that included Marriott and IHG as we use those hotel brands the most.
+That is what we did and signed up for a number of cards, that included Marriott, IHG, and Hyatt as we use those hotel brands the most.

 If these cards don't match your needs or are not the brands you use, shop around and find one that works for you.
 At minimum you are missing out on free travel when you pay the program or lab fees by not putting these on a rewards card.
 Even if you don't need to use the rewards on trips to LA, they can be use towards vacations at other times.
-As with any credit card though, be sure to keep the balances paid or the benefits can out weighed fairly quickly.
+As with any credit card though, be sure to keep the balances paid or the benefits can be out weighed fairly quickly.
 All the cards above are under Chase and are subject to the 5/24 rule.
 5/24 means you can not open 5 or more Chase cards in less than 24 month period.
 As you jump into travel hacking just be sure to pace yourself and stay aware of your 5/24 status.
 Being listed as an Authorized User on a card will count against your 5/24 status as well.
+You can double up your points by having your spouse open cards too, so don't waste their 5/24 spots as an authorized user.
+After you get a card you can have your spouse use the referral link for the card.
+That way you get the referral bonus.

-If you found this information useful, please use the above referral links to help us afford the getting our son through the SoCal Food Allergy program.
-If you have any questions, reach out on here, Facebook, or even Twitter, I will be happy to help.
+If you found this information useful, please use the above referral links as a thank you for compiling the information.
+If you have any questions or any of the links don't work, reach out on here, Facebook, tag me in the Travel Tipster group or even X (Twitter), I will be happy to help.